use-package User Manual

 Making conditional loading affect :preface and :ensure

-If you need to make a use-package form conditional so that the condition occurs before even :ensure (see Install package) or :preface (see Preface keyword), use when around the use-package form itself.
+If you need to make a use-package form conditional so that the condition occurs before even :ensure (see Installing package) or :preface (see :preface is evaluated first), use when around the use-package form itself.
 For example:

 (when (memq window-system '(mac ns))